Agathokakological Nincompoop Monk

 Dr. Ist: Mhm.

 Gregory: Retrieving information from layers of data has become increasingly difficult in social settings.
-If I don’t check certain boxes, you make notes about me in your notebook, and others make notes in their psyche.
+If I don’t check certain boxes, you make notes about me in your notebook, and others make notes in their minds.

 Dr. Ist: Gregory, my notes are nonjudgmental, and they are an integral part of my professional services.

-Dr. Ist: Let’s work on it in the next few sessions then.
+Dr. Ist: Let’s work on it in the next few sessions, then.

 Dr. Ist: Hm.